What is the difference between a temporary work visa (H-1B) and employment-based “permanent” immigration?

 - the place of employment is changed if the change would invalidate the labor condition approval (see question #5 above)

-- the employee’s duties change from one specialty occupation to another, ora material change occurs in the terms and condition of employment (e.g., a change of geographic location)
+- the employee’s duties change from one specialty occupation to another, or a material change occurs in the terms and condition of employment (e.g., a change of geographic location)

 Yes.
 H-1B visa holders can work part-time for multiple employers as long as each employer files a separate visa application.
 There is no limit to the number of weekly hours an H-1B visa holder can work.

-Congress recently implemented a cap of 65,000 on the number of new H-1B visas which CIS can issue each year.
+Congress has implemented a cap of 65,000 on the number of new H-1B visas which USCIS can issue each year.
 This cap does not affect renewals, only new applications.
-The fiscal year for immigration purposes begins on October 1, which means that CIS will not consider applications for the next year until that date.
+The fiscal year for immigration purposes begins on October 1, which means that USCIS will not consider applications for the next year until that date.
 H-1B applications for the fiscal year beginning in October, can be submitted six months prior to the start of the fiscal year, meaning any time after April 1.
 The first year that the H-1B cap was in effect, all of the visas were filled on October 1 by previously submitted applications.

 Permanent Employment-Based Immigrant Visas